Frequently Asked Questions

 The more consistently you engage in the practice, the stronger and more lasting these neural adaptations become.

-To learn more about neuroplasticity and the Feldenkrais Method®, I highly recommend the book The Brain's Way of Healing: Remarkable Discoveries and Recoveries from the Frontiers of Neuroplasticity (2016) by Norman Doidge M.D.
+Eleven Principles of the Feldenkrais Method® From The Brain’s Way of Healing: Remarkable Discoveries and Recoveries from the Frontiers of Neuroplasticity by Norman Doidge M.D., 2015 (Viking Press)

 So you can move far…